dart-lang/path/README.md

 p.join('directory', 'file.txt');
 ```

-This calls the top-level `join()` function to join "directory" and
+This calls the top-level `join()` function to join the "directory" and
 "file.txt" using the current platform's directory separator.

-If you want to work with paths for a specific platform regardless of the
-underlying platform that the program is running on, you can create a
+If you want to work with paths for a specific platform regardless of the underlying platform that the program is running on, you can create a
 [Context] and give it an explicit [Style]:

 ```dart